AustrianDataLAB/pacman/Documentation/localdev.md

 ### Environment variables

-It is possible to load environment variables into a container at build time and at runtime.
+It is possible to load environment variables into a container at build time and at run time.
 As a general rule of thumb, it's good to be mindful about exactly what type of information you place into a container at build time.
-Any environment variables that are placed into the container when the container is being built typically will need to be hardcoded into the code that is used to generate the container image.
+Any environment variables that are placed into the container when the container is being built typically will need to be hard coded into the code that is used to generate the container image.
 Any environment variables specified at this stage will be persistent and visible to anyone who uses the container.
-So, it's important to only encode information that is intended to be constant across all possible instance of the application and also publically viewable.
-As a rule, you would never want to put secrets into a container at buildtime.
+So, it's important to only encode information that is intended to be constant across all possible instance of the application and also publicly accessible.
+As a rule, you would never want to put secrets into a container at build time.

 Most applications will however require some extra configuration.
-Typically this config is injected into the container at runtime.
+Typically this configuration data is injected into the container at run time.
 In our docker-compose example the way that we do this is by using environment files.
 The content of these files is for didactic purposes only and they do not contain any information that we don't mind being public.
 For this reason we are showing their complete contents below.
 Normally you would be much more secretive about your secrets.